jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 Eleventy allows you to create your own filters using JavaScript and the `.eleventy.js` configuration file. these filters can then be used in most templating languages you choose to use.

 For example, Nunjucks does not have a built in date formatting filter.
-We can easily create one in Eleventy suing the popular [`moment.js`](https://momentjs.com/) library.
+We can easily create one in Eleventy using the popular [`moment.js`](https://momentjs.com/) library.

 ```js
 // required packages